EmreKp/java101/README.md

 |!|not|reverse result|!(x < 5 && x < 10)|

 ## Strings
+Strings must be opened and closed with double quotes.
 ```
 String firstName = "John";
 String lastName = "Doe";
 System.out.println(firstName + " " + lastName);
 ```

-We must escape quotes in strings:
+We must escape double quotes in strings:
 ```
 String txt = "We are the so-called "Vikings" from the north.";
 ```